rossbar/presentation-bebi205-Spring2023/presentation.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-> The real proglem is that programmers have spent far too much time worrying
+> The real problem is that programmers have spent far too much time worrying
 > about efficiency in the wrong places and at the wrong times;
 > **premature optimization is the root of all evil (or at least most of it) in programming**
 > - Donald Knuth, The Art of Computer Programming